OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/operations-management-suite/operations-management-suite-solutions-resources-searches-alerts.md

           "recipients": {
             "type": "string",
             "metadata": {
-              "Description": "List of recipients for the email alert separated by semicolon" }
+              "Description": "List of recipients for hello email alert separated by semicolon" }
           }
         },